-In line with auditing standards we identify significant risks in respect of the risk of management override of controls.
+In line with auditing standards we identify significant risk in respect of valuation of complex investments.
 At this stage of our audit planning, we have not identified any other significant financial statement risks.
 We will confirm our updated risk assessment as part of our Annual Audit Report.